 How long will we keep your personal information?

-- Accommodation Support 6 years after no longer in receipt of service
+- accommodation support - six years after no longer in receipt of service

-- Case Management 6 years after no longer in receipt of services
+- case management - six years after no longer in receipt of services

-- Community Living and Disabilities Support 6 years after no longer in receipt of service
+- community living and disabilities support - six years after no longer in receipt of service

-- Mental Health Support 20 years after end of treatment or service provision or 8 years after death
+- mental health support - 20 years after end of treatment or service provision or eight years after death

-- Carers Support 6 years after no longer in receipt of service
+- carers support - six years after no longer in receipt of service

-- Vulnerable Adult Protection 10, 20 or 30 years dependent on the severity of
+- vulnerable adult protection - 10, 20 or 30 years dependent on the severity of the case